RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 	specificStepName:
     	q or partition: {partitionNameForSpecificStep}

+You will find [the list of the steps names](#list-of-the-snakefile-rules) along with what they do and the tools they use at the end of this page.
 Our workflows support SGE and Slurm job-schedulers. <ins>You will find cluster-config files for both in the EXAMPLE/CONFIG folder</ins>.

 &nbsp;